ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 - Technically, multiple volumes can be striped together to achieve higher IOPS and more throughput, however, VMware recommends a single Virtual Machine File System (VMFS) data store per volume to avoid performance degradation.
 - File Storage volumes are exposed to authorized devices, subnets, or IP addresses.
 - Snapshot and Replication services are natively available on Endurance file storage volumes only.
 Performance file storage does not have these capabilities.
+- Both NFS v3 and NFS v4.1 are supported in the IBM Cloud environment.
+However, it is our recommendation that NFS v3 be used.
+Because NFS v4.1 is a stateful protocol (not stateless like NFSv3) protocol issues can occur during network events.
+NFS v4.1 must quiesce operations and then perform lock reclamation.
+On a relatively busy NFS file server, the increased latency can cause disruptions.
+The lack of NFS v4.1 multipath/trunking can also extend NFS operations recovery.

 **Note**: Increasing block size will increase throughput but decrease IOPS.
 For example, doubling the block size to 32KB blocks will maintain the maximum throughput but halve the IOPS.